🌷Spring Sale! Get any Course for £11.99 Only!

 Adult nurses care for people aged 18 and over, often managing long-term, complex, or age-related conditions.
 Children’s nurses care for patients from birth to 18, focusing on development, growth, safeguarding, and family-centred care across childhood stages.

-Some services overlap during transition periods, especially for young people with long-term conditions.
+Transition note: some services overlap during transition periods, especially for young people with long-term conditions such as diabetes, cystic fibrosis, or congenital heart disease.
 Transition services support patients moving from paediatric to adult healthcare settings.
-This is common in conditions such as diabetes, cystic fibrosis, or congenital heart disease.

 Neonatal vs Adolescent Care